Aliases for ABCD3 Gene

 GeneCards Summary for ABCD3 Gene

 ABCD3 (ATP Binding Cassette Subfamily D Member 3) is a Protein Coding gene.
 Diseases associated with ABCD3 include Bile Acid Synthesis Defect, Congenital, 5 and Zellweger Syndrome.
-Among its related pathways are Nuclear Receptors in Lipid Metabolism and Toxicity and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include protein homodimerization activity and ATPase activity, coupled to transmembrane movement of substances.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Nuclear Receptors in Lipid Metabolism and Toxicity.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCD2.

 Probable transporter involved in the transport of branched-chain fatty acids and C27 bile acids into the peroxisome; the latter function is a crucial step in bile acid biosynthesis (PubMed:25168382).
 The nucleotide-binding fold acts as an ATP-binding subunit with ATPase activity (PubMed:11248239).